Government Affairs Interns

-The Animal Welfare Institute (AWI) seeks two legislative interns every fall, spring, and summer.
+The Animal Welfare Institute (AWI) seeks paid legislative interns every fall, spring, and summer.
 This is a great opportunity for law and veterinary students, political science majors, or anyone with a passion for making a difference in the lives of animals.
-Interns will assist our government affairs staff in maintaining updated Hill contact lists, attending meetings with congressional offices, and assisting staff with research, as well as miscellaneous tasks of an administrative nature.
+Interns will assist our Government Affairs team in maintaining updated legislative information, attending meetings with congressional offices, conducting research, and drafting alerts and other materials, as well as miscellaneous tasks of an administrative nature.
 No specific academic major is required; however, preferred candidates will have a strong work ethic and be willing to take on any project.
-Interns may work full-time or part-time and can arrange to receive course credit.
+Interns may work full-time or part-time and may be eligible for course credit through their school.
 Please note that there is no attorney supervision for this position; therefore, it would not qualify for course credit in situations where attorney supervision is a requirement.
 Interns may choose to be remote or in-person at AWI’s Washington, DC, office.

 Please submit a résumé and cover letter stating why you wish to become an advocate for animals to Nancy Blaney at [email protected].
 The windows during which applications will be considered are as follows: